How to Get an Apartment in New York Right Out of College

 Using this metric, you can successfully calculate how much you can afford for your first place.

-We advise that you don’t use something like a temporary student loan payment deferment to go crazy on spending.
+We advise you not to use something like a temporary student loan payment deferment to go wild on spending.

 Budget wisely and always plan for the future.